-I have 3 daughters, and in my day job, I work with hundreds of kids a week.
-I also have a wife who is a teacher of autistic kids.
-Thus, while I’ve definitely heard the term sensory toys, I wasn’t sure exactly what they are, who they are for, or how they can help.
+I have 3 daughters, work with hundreds of kids a week, and my wife teaches autistic kids.
+So, while I know the term sensory toys, I wasn’t sure exactly what they are, who they are for, or how they can help.

 So I decided to research what sensory toys are so I would be better informed.
 Here’s what I learned:

 Sensory toys are not just any toy.
 They engage a child’s brain using many of the 5 senses.
 They may light up, make noise, have textures, or have smells to engage the child on a deep level.
 While it can apply to normal toys, most are developed by therapists specifically for the needs of kids who will benefit the most.

 But there’s a lot more to the world of sensory toys than just that, so let’s look at all the top questions and really dive in deep.